AcidicNic/ProjectGameFace/Android/install.md

 ## Initial Setup

-This only needs to be done the first time
+This only needs to be done once per device.

 1. Flash device with AOSP @ [flash.android.com](https://flash.android.com)
 2. Enable developer mode